nycmeshnet/nycmesh.net/content/blog/how.md

 Here are some notes and ideas on how to start a community network.

-*Installing antennas is the main activity of a community network.
+*Installing is the main activity of a community network.
 Everything else you do should be about enabling more installs.*

 ---